LucianoKohler/BachareladoEmCienciaDaComputacao/UDESC/ECC/teoriaBasica.md

 ## Fórmulas:

-*Tensão ou diferneça de potencial é, por exemplo, uma pilha, que tem diferença de tensão entre os polos, porém não tem uma corrente passando por ela*
+*Tensão ou diferença de potencial é a força necessária para deslocar uma unidade de carga de A a B, ou:*

 - Vab = W/Q